crate/crate-python/docs/by-example/sqlalchemy/cru.rst

     >>> _ = connection.execute("REFRESH TABLE locations")

-Test that objects can be used as list too:
+Verify that objects can be used within lists, too:

     >>> location = session.query(Location).filter_by(name='Folfanga').one()
     >>> location.details = [{'size': 'huge'}, {'clima': 'cold'}]